egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

         run: mike deploy --push --update-aliases ${{ github.event.release.tag_name }} latest
 ```

-Looking at both GitHub workflows, the `dev` workflow is created based on a push action to the `main` branch while the `prod` documentation is created only when a new `Release` is created in the defined repository.
+Looking at both GitHub workflows, the `dev` workflow is created based on a push action to the `main` branch, while the `prod` documentation is created only when a new `Release` is created in the defined repository.
 The `prod` documentation will be marked as the `latest` version.

 ## Initial Push